GM2Calc/GM2Calc/README.md

-GM2Calc can be run from the command line using an SLHA input file or a custom GM2Calc input file (similar to SLHA, but different definition of input parameters).
+GM2Calc can be run from the command line using an SLHA input file or a custom GM2Calc input file (similar to SLHA, but different definition of input parameters in a mixed DR-bar/on-shell scheme).
 See `bin/gm2calc.x --help` for all options.

 **Example:** Running GM2Calc with an SLHA input file: